fbpx

 Here’s a small group lesson:

 Math centers run the same way as our literacy centers.
-Students use the math wheel to determine their choices and they work on those two choices for the entire center time.
-To see our DIY math baskets, check out this post!
+Students use the math wheel to determine their choices, and they work on those two choices during the entire center time.

 Math Resources: